datasciencecampus/statschat-global/README.md

 ## 5) Example endpoint commands

-1. #### Webscraping the source documents (not included in the public repository, only examples in `data/bulletins`)
+1. #### Webscraping the source documents

+Before running `pdf_downloader.py` you should make sure that the url path in line 18 is the desired one.

     ```shell
-    python statschat/webscraping/main.py
+    python statschat/pdf_processing/pdf_downloader.py
     ```

+Convert the downloaded pdfs into JSON formats:

+    ```shell
+    python statschat/pdf_processing/pdf_to_json.py
+    ```

+> [!NOTE]
+> The second script my flag some files that don't have compliant metadata.
+> For now the guidance is to delete those PDFs, the produced JSONS and re-run the script.

 2. #### Creating a local document store